Lessons from a Global CEO

 Michael: Teams win, individuals don’t.
 When you’re in school, you strive to be the best in your class, or when you join a company as a sales executive, you want to be the best sales executive.
 But when you become a senior leader, it’s no longer a competition.
 It’s about them, your team.
 It’s not about you anymore.
 CEO’s must understand that, otherwise they won’t be successful.

 Also, be yourself.
 A lot of people forget this and try to emulate

 someone else.
 Don’t do that; just be who you are.

 CEO Q: Do you admire another CEO or a leader (current or historical)?
 Why?

 Michael: There are many CEOs and leaders I admire.
 If I had to pick one, I’d say Fred Smith, the founder of Federal Express, who’s also a friend.
-Because he was an entrepreneur who started a company and took it from a small start-up to a global giant.
+Because he was an entrepreneur who started a company and took it from a medium start-up to a global giant.
 He stayed there through all those evolutions.
 Most people don’t have the skills to manage a company through that degree of transition and change.
 Fred has all the traits of a good CEO.

 I also admire Bill Gates.
 He’s obviously successful, but he was also smart enough to know he had to hire professional business managers.
 Steve Jobs is another leader I admire.
 He was fired because he couldn’t manage a big company but he came back and achieved incredible success.